CrunchyData/crunchy-katacoda/postgresql-devel/basics/introindex/01-intro-index.md

 administrators focus heavily on.
 With that said, anyone using a database system can benefit from having general knowledge on the role that indexes play.

-\***Note:** in the next steps we'll be working with table indexes.
-Indexes can be created for materialized views as well, so we say "relation" here.
+<sup>1</sup>**Note:** In the next steps we'll be working specifically with table indexes.
+Indexes can be also be created for materialized views, so we say "relation" here.